emrdgrmnci/Food/README.md

 #### WARNING!
 ---
 Back-end services of this project were in my friend's company server.
 I tried to move back-end system to Firebase and Realm databases.
-When I move to Realm database datas not appear first launch.
-So Imade a local json file and fetched data from there!!!
+When I move to Realm database datas don't appear at first launch.
+So, I made a local json file and fetched data from there!!!
 ---

 <h5>This native iOS project is my graduate project</h5>